Subscribe To Get Your Free E-Book "Cultivating Deep Awareness"

-Now I know that I’m sounding like a socialist but what I’m trying to say is that, as children, we are not taught the core life skills that builds the foundation of a happy and joyous future.
+Now I know that I’m sounding like a socialist but what I’m trying to say is that, as children, we are not taught the core life skills that build the foundation of a happy and joyous future.

 Children are very observant and receptive, and according to neuroscientists, whatever we learn in our adolescence, stays ingrained within us for life.
-The neurological patterns we form at an early age has a very significant role in shaping our future.
+The neurological patterns we form at an early age have a very significant role in shaping our future.

 What Happens During Spiritual Awakening?

-Spiritual awakening is the process through we discover who we really are.
+Spiritual awakening is the process through which we discover who we really are.
 Up until now, we were being driven by what was told to us by our parents, relatives, teachers, or society in general.
-But now we are waking up to higher reality.
+But now we are waking up to a higher reality.

-We realize that we are living a small part in the waking or the transactional reality where we manifest in the physical three dimensional form and interact with others who are a part of the same universal consciousness as we are.
+We realize that we are living a small part in the waking or the transactional reality where we manifest in the physical three-dimensional form and interact with others who are a part of the same universal consciousness as we are.